 - CREAM CHEESE FROSTING:

 - 1 package (8 ounces) cream cheese, softened

 - 1 teaspoon vanilla extract

-- In another large bowl, combine frosting ingredients; beat until creamy.
-Frost cake.
-Yield: 12-15 servings.
+- In a another mixing bowl, combine all frosting ingredients; beat until creamy.
+Spread on cooled cake.
+Yield: 12-16 servings.

 "I'm not a carrot cake fan but this was really good!
 I used half the sugar and left out the raisins and coconut and used sunflower oil instead of canola.
 I have a feeling my sweet, garden carrots made a difference.
 I made half the frosting, which was plenty.
 I'll be making this to take to work.
 Thanks for sharing!"